siobhanlgorman/After-the-Party/README.md

 * [The Google Chrome browser](https://www.google.com/intl/en_ie/chrome/) was used to view the app
 * [Diagrams](https://www.diagrams.net/) was used to create the flowchart
 ## Known Issues/Bugs
 * Left/Right option: sometimes won't accept 'Right' or 'right' input but accepts second time and sometimes it accepts first time as expected.
 The cause has not been determined as is intermttent so a fix cannot be identified currently.
+Update: Fixed - removed additional input from `else` statement in `while` loop.

 Not accepting 'right':